BikeRide finds and shows you the best prices of the bikes you want to buy. Prices constantly change and it’s impossible to compare them all yourself.

 - A minority of buyers felt that the Tamland was overpriced.

-- One direct buyer said their bike came with a Sunrace cassette instead of a Shimano 105.
+- One buyer's bike came with a Sunrace cassette instead of Shimano 105.

 - To some, cable disc brakes were seen as inferior to hydraulics.

-- The 1x11 drivetrain on the Tamland 2 was criticized as undergeared for serious climbs.
+- The 1x11 drivetrain on the Tamland 2 was criticized as undergeared for climbs.

 - One buyer received cheaper tires that were not tubeless-ready, as advertised.

-- A Tamland 1 owner complained of misaligned disc-brake mounts that continued to rub.
+- A Tamland 1 owner complained of rubbing, misaligned disc-brake mounts.

 - For one owner, their brake cable was attached with a cable-tie!